xylous/settle/doc/SETTLE_MANUAL.md

 "bar"` will only return notes whose titles starts with `Foo` AND have the tag `bar`, not notes whose titles start with `Foo` OR have the tag `bar`.
-By default, when no filter parameter is applied (that is to say, `settle query` is ran without options), the entire Zettelkasten is returned.
+By default, when no filter parameter is applied (that is to say, `settle query` is ran without options), all notes are returned.

+Here are the query flags:

 - `-t | --title <REGEX>` - keep Zettel whose title matches `<REGEX>`